juanpoch/HTB_Academy/CBBH/11_File_Upload_Attacks/8_Skills_Assessment.md

 Try to note down the main security issues found with the web application and the necessary security measures to mitigate these issues and prevent further exploitation.

+## Question

+Try to exploit the upload form to read the flag found at the root directory "/".

+`Hint`: Try to fuzz for non-blacklisted extensions, and for allowed content-type headers.
+If you are unable to locate the uploaded files, try to read the source code to find the uploads directory and the naming scheme.

 ---